Impa10r/peerswap-web/SECURITY.md

 ## Privacy Disclosure

 There is no centralized server.
 PeerSwap Web UI does not share your private data with the contributors.
 The software, however, may utilize API endpoints of github.com, mempool.space, telegram.org and getblock.io to send and receive certain information.
 You can avoid leaking your IP address to these websites by specifying a Tor proxy on the Configuration page.
 You may also provide URL of a locally installed Mempool server.

+BTC and L-BTC on-chain balances are advertised to each direct peer to the extent they can be discovered by brute force.
+A peer can attempt smaller and smaller size swap-outs until one works.
+It is annoying to see many failed swaps in the history.
+A peer cannot do swaps larger than his local channel balance and smaller than 100k sats.
+To mirror that, our advertised balance is capped at our remote channel balance and rounded down to 0 if it is below 100k.
+This way we do not disclose more than what is anyway discoverable.
+Hence, advertising balances does no harm and is enabled by default.

 Getblock runs a publicly available Bitcoin Core server.
 It is used as a fallback when your local installation is not accessible via API or is not configured to enable Liquid peg-ins.
 The default account is anonymous, but some contributors may have access to monitor usage statistics.
 You may opt out by registering your own free account at getblock.io and providing its endpoint, or by running your local suitably configured Bitcoin Core software.